People

 Linet Rivas-Moreno (2022-)

-Linet is a sophomore majoring in biology and minoring in global studies, and she is a 2022 Summer Scholar.
+Linet joined the lab as a sophomore majoring in biology and minoring in global studies, and she is a 2022 Summer Scholar.
 She plans to go to medical school after graduating from Marian University to pursue a career goal of being a Diagnostic Radiologist.
 Currently, she works on the Chiricahua leopard frog conservation project and helps with salamander projects.
 She enjoys reading, baking, and being outdoors.

-Parker is a junior biology major at MU working on salamander projects in the lab.
-Parker has been involved in long term monitoring of box turtles at Marian’s Nina Mason Pulliam EcoLab.
-He is clearly the best angler on the team.
+Parker joined the lab as a junior biology major at MU, and he worked on a variety of salamander projects in the lab.
+Parker was also involved in long term monitoring of box turtles at Marian’s Nina Mason Pulliam EcoLab.
+He was clearly the best angler on the team.

 Lynn started in the lab as a junior biology and chemistry major at Marian University.
 Lynn worked on our activities related to the NSF salamander grant.
 When not feeding salamanders, she enjoys travelling and video games.
 Lynn graduated in winter 2023 and is preparing for medical school.

 Caleb was a senior biology and chemistry major and worked on the Chiricahua Leopard Frog Project.
 Caleb enjoyed learning how to use computers to answer biology questions and was an important part of working out molecular lab protocols in our lab.
-He held the title of “unofficial lab photographer” due to his photog skillz.
-Caleb is currently employed as a researcher at Eli Lilly here in Indianapolis.
+He held the title of “unofficial lab photographer” due to his photog skills.
+Caleb worked as a researcher at Eli Lilly here in Indianapolis and recently began his PhD at the Indiana University.

 Bridget Stratman (21-22)

 Bridget is a biology major planning on Veterinary School after graduation.
-She’s working on salamander projects in the lab an learning new molecular techniques.
+She’s worked on salamander projects in the lab an learned new molecular techniques.
 She is a member of the MU Women’s Soccer team and enjoying baking and hiking with her dogs (Winnie pictured here).

 Formerly at the University of Minnesota Morris: